FacilityKit Blog

 How to Prepare for a State Survey in 30 Days: The SNF Countdown Plan

 The facilities that do well in state surveys aren't lucky — they're prepared.
-This week-by-week countdown covers everything: foundation audit, department deep dives, mock survey, final prep, survey day tips, top F-tags, and Plan of Correction guidance.
+Week-by-week countdown covering foundation audit, department deep dives, mock survey, final prep, survey day tips, top F-tags, and Plan of Correction guidance.

 5 PIP Examples Every SNF Should Be Running Right Now

 Five ready-to-run Performance Improvement Projects for skilled nursing facilities — falls reduction, infection control, hospital readmissions, pressure injuries, and medication errors.
-Each PIP includes a problem statement, measurable goal, data collection method, and intervention steps you can adapt immediately.
+Each includes a problem statement, measurable goal, and intervention steps.

 Plan of Correction Examples That Actually Pass

 You have 10 days.
 See what CMS actually wants in all 5 required elements — with real-world PoC examples covering F880, F689, and F600.
-Includes a side-by-side comparison of language that passes vs. language that gets sent back for revision.
+Side-by-side comparison of language that passes vs. language that gets sent back.

 Plan of Correction Examples for Nursing Homes

 The surveyor left.
 You have 10 days.
-See real plan of correction examples for nursing homes — including exactly what to write for F-880, F-689, and F-600, with side-by-side good vs. bad PoC responses and the four mistakes that guarantee a rejection.
+See real plan of correction examples for nursing homes — including exactly what to write for F-880, F-689, and F-600, with side-by-side good vs. bad PoC responses.

 Annual Facility Assessment Template: What to Include and Why It Matters

 CMS requires every SNF to complete an annual facility assessment under F838 — but most facilities treat it as a checkbox.
-Here's the section-by-section breakdown: resident acuity, staffing analysis, physical plant, quality measures, and how to connect the assessment to real staffing and QAPI decisions.
+The section-by-section breakdown: resident acuity, staffing analysis, physical plant, quality measures.

 QAPI Program Examples for Nursing Homes: What a Real Program Looks Like

 CMS requires every SNF to have a QAPI program — but most facilities have a binder on a shelf that nobody opens.
-Here's what a working program actually looks like: all 5 required elements in practice at a 60–80 bed facility, a functional committee structure, and 3 sample PIPs detailed enough to adapt and run.
+What a working program actually looks like: all 5 required elements in practice at a 60–80 bed facility.